junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

 (**Words after chapter**: The parts with Brian Williams and the Doctor visiting the Ponds on Christmas are both inspired and heavily tied to the official short videos released by Doctor Who canon.
-They're too beautiful, too touching, too heartfelt, I couldn't *not* write them, even just to rewrite the same scene, I'd cry still.)
+They're too beautiful, too touching, too heartfelt, I couldn't *not* write them.
+Even just to rewrite the same scene, I'd cry still.)

 ## Deleted Scenes (Not a Chapter)